 All international graduate students are welcome to attend and participate in the program.

-- Location: In the Graduate School, 4th Floor, Administrative Building.
+- Location: Graduate School, Administrative Building 405 A/B

 - Watch this short video to see International graduate students share their GLAS experiences.